Workshops for Career Planning and Job Search

 - Please make arrangements for child care during all workshops and lab visits.

 - Participants who arrive more than five minutes late for a workshop will be asked to reschedule.

 Adult Information Session

-Waiting for the right time?
-What if now is the right time to get real help?
 Do you need help preparing for employment and job search?
-Do you want to upgrade your skills through training?
-You may qualify for training, financial assistance and one-on-one coaching through one of the Pikes Peak Workforce Center's programs.
+If you want to upgrade your skills through training, you may qualify for training, financial assistance and one-on-one coaching through one of the Pikes Peak Workforce Center's programs.
 Offered the first and third Mondays of each month, 9 a.m. to noon, this inspirational, invigorating and rejuvenating Information Session will get you started.
 The Adult Information Session is offered on a first-come, first-served basis; no registration is required.
 Because space is limited to 30 attendees, please arrive as early as possible to be placed on the "Adult Information Session" list.
 The Pikes Peak Workforce Center's doors open at 8:00 a.m.
 The session will be closed when we reach 30 participants.

 Federal Jobs: How to Apply!
 The Federal Job Application process can be complicated and lengthy.
 This session provides beginner to intermediate level tips on navigating the process.
 Veterans have priority.

 Ask A Career Consultant Have you attended PPWFC’s workshops for help with career planning, job search, resume writing, and interviewing skills but still not met with success?
 Career Consultants are available to answer your questions and offer suggestions.
 Career Consultants are available on Thursdays, by appointment only.
 The Intro to PPWFC Orientation is a pre-requisite to be seen by a PPWFC Career Consultant.